 Would you like some Port?
-In the cellars of Porto you may taste whichever Port wine you’d like.
+In the cellars of Porto (or Oporto) you may taste whichever Port wine you’d like.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.